QBI-Software/OPEXUploader/README.md

 ### Create Subjects from Data

 If the subject doesn't exist, this will create it in the database.
-Generally, this isn't used in case there are errors in the Participant IDs and thus incorrect data entry.
+Generally, this isn't used in case there are often errors in the Participant IDs and thus incorrect data entry.

 ### Update existing data